Iris-830/research-project/Dissertation/main.typ

   Given the large number of variables, this research uses a stepwise addition approach to examine the interaction between upstream characteristics (wealth, education, occupation) and downstream factors.

   The process involves adding only one interaction term at a time to the final model.
 These interaction terms consist of upstream and downstream factors.
 For example, an interaction term like wealth*age_sex is added to the final model, and then the svyglm model is run to evaluate the significance of the interaction.
 In subsequent analyses, different downstream factors in the final model are tested by replacing age_sex with another variable, and the model is rerun to assess the significance of the new interaction term.
 If the interaction term is significant (p-value < 0.05) and results in a lower AIC value compared to the final model without the interaction term, this indicates a meaningful interaction between the upstream and downstream factors.

-== Summary

-In this research, the weighted generalized linear model (svyglm) is used primarily to identify major factors influencing fistula in West Africa and other countries.
-The svyglm model can effectively identify factors that are significantly correlated with the target variable.
-Additionally, it facilitates the investigation of interactions between upstream factors (wealth, education, and occupation) and downstream factors by gradually introducing interaction terms.

-Although the svyglm model cannot automatically capture variable interactions, this research makes up for this limitation by gradually adding interaction terms, enabling a more comprehensive analysis of the complicated relationship between variables.

-This research method can not only identify the impact of individual variables, but also deeply explore the joint effects of upstream and downstream factors through the analysis of interactions.
-Ultimately, this comprehensive methodology effectively identify the key factors that significantly influence the occurrence of fistula in West Africa and other countries.

 = Data Visualization
 (Dashboard)